Brandon Sanderson: Career

 On January 26, 2016, Mistborn: The Bands of Mourning was published as the sequel to Shadows of Self.
 On February 16, 2016, the third and final book of the Reckoners trilogy, titled Calamity, was published.
 In June 2016, Sanderson's first graphic novel White Sand—written with Rik Hoskin—was released.
 The series is planned as a trilogy.
 The graphic novels are based on an original manuscript by Sanderson.
 On September 6, 2016, the fifth Alcatraz book was published, called Alcatraz Versus the Dark Talent.

 DMG Entertainment optioned the Cosmere in 2016 for film and television.
 On November 22, 2016, an anthology of Cosmere short stories and novellas was published, titled Arcanum Unbounded: A Cosmere Collection.
 The third book in The Stormlight Archive, Oathbringer, was published on November 14, 2017.
 The first book of the Defiant series, Skyward, was published on November 6, 2018.
 The second book in the series, Starsight, was released on November 26, 2019.
 In September 2020, a collaboration project with author Mary Robinette Kowal called The Original, was released.
 Rhythm of War, the fourth Stormlight novel, was published on November 17, 2020.
 In 2020, Sanderson's agency updated his number of copies sold to over 18 million worldwide, and in early 2021, to over 21 million.

 In March 2021, Brandon Sanderson announced a "Weekly Update" in his YouTube channel which will give updates on his current projects every week.
-On May 26, Brandon Sanderson revealed the title and cover for "Cytonic", the third book of his Skyward series, which was published on November 23, 2021.
-Sanderson started a new podcast in June 2021 called 'Intentionally Blank', with friend and fellow science fiction author Dan Wells.
+On May 26, Brandon Sanderson revealed the title and cover for Cytonic, the third book of his Skyward series, which was published on November 23, 2021.
+Sanderson started a new podcast in June 2021 called Intentionally Blank, with friend and fellow science fiction author Dan Wells.

 Sanderson announced in March 2022 that, over the previous two pandemic years, he had secretly written five otherwise-unannounced books (four full adult novels and a shorter junior novel).
-The full novels (three of which are set in the Cosmere) will be made available through a Kickstarter subscription that will release them quarterly through 2023.
+The full novels (three of which are set in the Cosmere) were made available through a Kickstarter subscription that released them quarterly through 2023.
 The Kickstarter campaign was highly successful, raising $15 million in its first 24 hours and over $20 million within three days, becoming the all-time most successful campaign.
 The Kickstarter campaign finished with 185,341 backers pledging $41,754,153.
 Before the conclusion of his Kickstarter campaign, Sanderson also backed every other publishing project on Kickstarter, for a total of 316 projects.
-One of the secret projects during the pandemic, Tress of the Emerald Sea, will be available in book form in April 2023.
+One of the secret projects during the pandemic, Tress of the Emerald Sea, was released in book form in April 2023.
+In March 2024, Sanderson announced a further 'secret project' novel set for a 2025 release.

 Sanderson also collaborated with Unknown Worlds Entertainment to create the lore and setting for the video game Moonbreaker, which was released via early access in September 2022.